Non-archimedean tame topology and stably dominated types: Proof and remarks

-\begin{proof}[Proof of the Claim] By removing a proper subvariety, we may assume $V_1$ is a disjoint union of irreducible components, and work within each component $W$ separately.
-The part of $S_1$ mapping to $U' \times \G^n$ is Zariski open in $S_1$; if it is not empty, by irreducibility of $V_1$ it must be dense, and so we can move to this dense open set and obtain the lemma with $N=1$.
-Otherwise $S_1$ is isomorphic to a subset of $U' \times \partial \G_\infty^n$, where $\partial \G_\infty^n = \G_\infty^n \m \G^n$.
-In this case we can remove a proper subvariety and decompose the rest into finitely many algebraic pieces, each mapping into one hyperplane at $\infty$ of $\G_\infty^n$. \end{proof}
+\begin{claim} \tcb{After replacing $V_1$ by a Zariski dense open subset, one may assume there exists a definable isomorphism between $S'_1$ and an iso-definable subset of $\std{U'} \times \{1,\ldots,N\} \times \G^n$ relatively $\G$-internal over $U'$, for some positive integers $N$, $n$, inducing a homeomorphism between $\std{S'_1}$ and its image in $\std{U'} \times \{1,\ldots,N\} \times \G^n$.} \end{claim} \begin{proof}[Proof of the claim] After removing a nowhere dense subvariety, we may assume $V_1$ is a disjoint union of irreducible components, and work within each component separately. \tcb{So we may assume $V_1$ is irreducible.
+We may also assume $V'_1$ is irreducible.
+The set of points of $S'_1$ which are mapped by $g$ to $U' \times \G^n$ is Zariski open in $S_1$; thus, if it is nonempty it must be dense in $V'_1$, and after shrinking $V_1$ again we may assume $S'_1$ maps to $U' \times \G^n$.
+Otherwise $S'_1$ maps to $U' \times (\G_\infty^n \m \G^n)$.} In this case we can remove a proper subvariety and decompose the rest into finitely many algebraic pieces, each mapping into one hyperplane at $\infty$ of $\G_\infty^n$. \tcb{Then one concludes the proof by induction on $n$.} \end{proof}